- List ways that infectious diseases can be spread.

 - Clean and disinfect floors daily.

-In full-day programs, it is important to provide a healthy environment for sleep.
-Lice and skin infections can be spread through blankets or bedding that are stored and cleaned improperly.
-Follow these suggestions for healthy sleep environments:
+Lice and skin infections can be spread through coats, jackets, hats and personal belongings that are stored and cleaned improperly.
+Follow these suggestions for maintaining healthy environments:

-- Clean cribs and cots weekly or before being used by another child.
+- Clean out cubbies or locker spaces before they are used by another child.

 Completing this Course

-For more information on what to expect in this course, the Healthy Environments Competency Reflection, and a list of the accompanying Learn, Explore and Apply resources and activities offered throughout the lessons, visit the Infant & Toddler Healthy Environments Course Guide.
+For more information on what to expect in this course, the Healthy Environments Competency Reflection, and a list of the accompanying Learn, Explore and Apply resources and activities offered throughout the lessons, visit the School-Age Healthy Environments Course Guide.

 Please note the References & Resources section at the end of each lesson outlines reference sources and resources to find additional information on the topics covered.
 As you complete lessons, you are not expected to review all the online references available.
 However, you are welcome to explore the resources further if you have interest, or at the request of your trainer, coach, or administrator.

-It is important to know when and how to clean and sanitize materials in your classroom.
-Use the Cleaning, Sanitizing, and Disinfecting Frequency Table from the National Association for the Education of Young Children (2013), adapted from Caring for our Children (3rd Edition, 2015) to help you develop a cleaning schedule.
+It is important to know when and how to clean and sanitize materials in your school-age program.
+Use the Guide for Cleaning, Sanitizing, and Disinfecting from Caring for our Children (4th Edition) to help you develop a cleaning schedule.

 American Academy of Pediatrics, American Public Health Association, National Resource Center for Health and Safety in Child Care and Early Education.
-(2015).
-Caring for Our Children: National health and safety performance standards; Guidelines for early care and education programs, 3rd ed.
-Elk Grove Village, IL: American Academy of Pediatrics; Washington, DC: American Public Health Association.
-Also available at http://nrckids.org
+(2019).
+Caring for Our Children: National health and safety performance standards; Guidelines for early care and education programs, 4th ed.
+Itasca, IL: American Academy of Pediatrics; Washington, DC: American Public Health Association.
+Retrieved from https://nrckids.org/CFOC

 Aronson, S. S., Bradley, S., Louchheim, S., & Mancuso, D. (2002).
 Model Child Care Health Policies, 4th Ed.
 Washington, DC: National Association for the Education of Young Children.